 Enzymes are essential for digestion and metabolic function and research even suggests they’re beneficial for your immune system.
 Part of the reason for this is because, as you get older, your body produces less of its own enzymes.
 Supplementing that gap can help you absorb more nutrients from your food to better support your immune system, and overall health.
 As mentioned, your gut is where 70% of your immune system originates, so introducing enzymes to support gut health and digestion only makes sense.
 I recommend VeganZyme®, it’s the most advanced full-spectrum systemic and digestive enzyme formula in the world.

 5. Colloidal Silver

 Colloidal silver has received a lot of bad press lately, mostly due to sensationalist reporting of a condition called argyria, a condition that turns skin a bluish-grey color.
 Colloidal silver has unjustly received the brunt of the blame for this condition.
-Argyria is actually linked to colloidal silver abuse.
+Argyria is a result of colloidal silver abuse, not normal use.

 6. Purified Water with Raw, Organic Apple Cider Vinegar

 Mixing raw apple cider vinegar (ACV) with purified water is a helpful tonic for supporting your immune system.
 Raw ACV is loaded with enzymes and beneficial bacteria that promote intestinal balance.
 ACV also helps to balance your body’s pH and transition it into a more alkaline state — which is absolutely crucial for a healthy immune system response.
 Mix 1 to 2 tbsp. of raw ACV with 8 ounces of purified water and consume daily, preferably using a straw so the acidic ACV avoids contact with your teeth.